jamesatracy/Backbone.php/readme.md

 * Added module: Response.
 * Renamed module DataSet to DataMap.
 * Renamed module SchemaRules to Validate.
-* Removed modules: BackboneTest, DataType, TestSuite, and JSON.
+* Removed modules: BackboneTest, DataType, MySQLResult, TestSuite, and JSON.
 * Backbone now triggers a "response.404" event instead of "request.invalid-url"
 * Backbone sends a HTTP 500 error if there is an uncaught exception in the route.
 * Updated and improved the blog example application.